digitalocean/container-blueprints/DOKS-CI-CD/README.md

 ## Introduction

 This blueprint will show you how to implement a CI/CD solution using free and popular open source implementations that run on Kubernetes clusters natively.
-You will be using the DigitalOcean marketplace to provision each system application to your Kubernetes cluster, such as Tekton, Argo CD, Knative, Cert-Manager.
+You will be using the DigitalOcean marketplace to provision each software component to your Kubernetes cluster, such as Tekton, Argo CD, Knative, Cert-Manager.
 The DigitalOcean marketplace is a collection of pre-configured 1-click apps that you can quickly deploy to your Kubernetes cluster (DOKS).

-You will learn how to use Tekton to build a CI pipeline that continuously fetches code changes from a Git repository, and builds a Docker image for your custom application.
+You will learn how to use Tekton to build a CI/CD pipeline that continuously fetches code changes from a Git repository, and builds a Docker image for your custom application.
 Then, Tekton will push the docker image to a remote registry and notifies Argo CD to deploy it to your Kubernetes cluster.

 The important building blocks are as follows:

-1. [Kaniko](https://github.com/GoogleContainerTools/kaniko), for building container images in a Kubernetes cluster directly.
+1. [Kaniko](https://github.com/GoogleContainerTools/kaniko), for building container images directly in a Kubernetes cluster.
 2. [Tekton](https://tekton.dev) pipelines, for implementing the CI process.
 3. [Argo CD](https://argoproj.github.io/cd), for implementing the CD process.
 4. [Knative](https://knative.dev), for running and exposing applications functionality on Kubernetes with ease.
 Also enables Tekton Pipelines triggering whenever a push happens on your GitHub repository via the Knative Eventing component.
-5. [Cert-Manager](https://cert-manager.io), for managing and enabling TLS termination for Knative Services.
+5. [Cert-Manager](https://cert-manager.io), for managing TLS termination of Knative Services.

 On each code change a Tekton CI pipeline kicks in, builds a container image for your custom application, and uploads it to a Docker registry.
 Then, Argo CD pulls the Docker image, and deploys it to your DOKS cluster as a Knative application (or service).
 All described steps run automatically.